Trevélez, The Village of Ham!

 - Trevélez - The History

-Where is Trevélez?Trevélez, at the apex of the Sierra Nevada mountains, and the closest town to Spain's highest peak Mount Mulhacen, is 1,476 meters above sea level.
+Where is Trevélez?Trevélez is at the apex of the Sierra Nevada mountains, the closest to Spain's highest peak Mount Mulhacen, and is 1,476 meters above sea level.

-It lies in the southern half of the Granada Province just 89 kilometers from the city of Granada, although the trip to the capital city will take you an hour and 45 minutes since the roads are so curvy and you have to drive slowly.
+It lies in the southern half of the Granada Province just 89 kilometers from the city of Granada, although the trip to the capital city will take you an hour and 45 minutes because the roads are long and curvy.

 Trevélez - The HamLike we mentioned above, Trevélez is known worldwide for its salty but sweet Jamón Serrano.
 The fresh air in the Sierra Nevada, being of such high altitude, is cool and crisp all year long... which makes for the perfect place to cure ham.

 Ham curing experts come from all over the world to learn and observe the process of salt and cold air curing in Trevélez.
 It has also been given the proud designation of a "Protected Geographical Indication (PGI)" due to the cultural importance of its delicious delicacy.
 A PGI award is given to any agricultural product, raw or processed, which quality, reputation, or other characteristics are linked to its geographical origin.

 ** (1) A ham Store in Trevélez.
 (2) Serrano Ham legs hanging.

 Come try out Trevélez's famous Jamón Serrano for yourself!